c3b2a7/easy-ca-cli/README.md

 - Sets the certificate subject and Subject Alternative Names (SANs) for multiple domains and an IP address
 - Makes the certificate valid for 1 year
 - References the intermediate CA for signing
-- Outputs a certificate chain that includes the server certificate, intermediate CA, and root CA
+- Outputs generated certificate and private key by default file name, if flags are not specified.

 ### Others